Abbeville Bird and Nature Festival

 This festival, in northern France, is a public meeting of the best professional and amateur wildlife documentaries in competition during the festival, and a nature education program in the heart of the valley of the Somme and Picardy.

-The 28th International Wildlife Film Festival will be held from 17- 25th of May 2018 in Albert, France.
+The 30th International Wildlife Film Festival will be held from 14- 22th of March 2020 in Albert, France.

 The festival is an official competition in which each selected movie is presented to an international jury composed of personalities known for their competence, commitment and knowledge of wildlife and environment.